-- · registration dates
+- Registration dates

-- · beginning of the term
+- Beginning of term

-- deadline to drop/add/withdraw from classes (and refund policy) wilmu.edu/registrar/changeschedule.aspx
+- Deadline to deadline to drop/add/withdraw from classes (and refund policy)

+wilmu.edu/registrar/changeschedule.aspx

-- holidays, spring break, winter break (no classes meet/University closed)
+- Holidays, spring break, winter break (no classes meet/University closed)

-- deadline for removing incomplete grades
+- Deadline for removing incomplete grades

-- · end of the term
+- End of the term

-- deadlines for petitioning for degree (applying for graduation) wilmu.edu/graduation/procedure.aspx
+- Deadline for petitioning for degree (applying for graduation)

-TERMS FOR NEW STUDENTS
+wilmu.edu/graduation/procedure.aspx

+Terms for New Students

-- Academic Dean Each Academic Dean is responsible for the academic programs (both undergraduate and graduate) within his/her College.
-The Colleges at Wilmington University include: Business, Education & Liberal Arts, Health Professions & Natural Sciences, Social and Behavioral Sciences, and Technology. - Adjunct faculty are scholarly practitioners who are often employed in the field in which they teach.
+Academic Dean - Each Academic Dean is responsible for the academic programs (both undergraduate and graduate) within his/her college.
+The Colleges at Wilmington University include Business, Education & Liberal Arts, Health Professions & Natural Sciences, Social and Behavioral Sciences, and Technology.

+Adjunct faculty - are scholarly practitioners who are often employed in the field in which they teach.
 They do not have offices on campus.
-All adjunct faculty are expected to provide contact information for students on their course syllabus. - Block classes meet either the first 7 weeks of the semester or the last 7 weeks of the semester.
-Block classes meet once each week for 5 hours. - Canvas is Wilmington University's online learning platform, where instructors and students can access course materials, communicate and collaborate online. - Certificate is a stand-alone specialized concentration consisting of college-level courses offered at the undergraduate and graduate level. - Concentration is a structured plan of study within a major. - Course Reference Number (CRN) is a 5-digit ID number that uniquely identifies each course section offered for each term - Dean of Students-The Dean of Students implements and enforces student policies while working closely with other student service and academic areas.
-The Dean of Students meets with students who have exhibited poor conduct and resolves problems accordingly. - Degree Works is an electronic listing of undergraduate and graduate degree requirements accessible through myWilmU.
-It provides a listing of all of the courses required in any given degree program, showing transfer credits, completed courses, graduation requirements and remaining courses. - Distance Learning (DIS) refers to online courses where all learning activities are conducted using the internet.
-There will be no on-location meetings with the instructor or other students enrolled in the course. - Drop/Add is a period of time in which a student may withdraw from a course and be refunded the cost of the course or register for another course.
+All adjunct faculty are expected to provide contact information for students on their course syllabus.

+Block classes - Meet either the first 7 weeks of the semester or the last 7 weeks of the semester.
+Block classes meet once each week for 5 hours.

+Canvas - is Wilmington University's online learning platform, where instructors and students can access course materials, communicate, and collaborate online.

+Certificate - is a stand-alone specialized concentration consisting of college-level courses offered at the undergraduate and graduate level.

+Concentration - is a structured plan of study within a major.

+Course Reference Number (CRN) - is a 5-digit ID number that uniquely identifies each course section offered for each term.

+Dean of Students - The Dean of Students implements and enforces student policies while working closely with other student service and academic areas.
+The Dean of Students meets with students who have exhibited poor conduct and resolves problems accordingly.

+Degree Works - is an electronic listing of undergraduate and graduate degree requirements accessible through myWilmU.
+It provides a listing of all the courses required in any given degree program, showing transfer credits, completed courses, graduation requirements and remaining courses.

+Distance Learning (DIS) - refers to online courses where all learning activities are conducted using the internet.
+There will be no on-location meetings with the instructor or other students enrolled in the course.

+Drop/Add - is a period of time in which a student may withdraw from a course and be refunded the cost of the course or register for another course.
 Students should make themselves aware of these dates for each new semester and each course format.
 Drop/Add can be completed at the Registrar's Office, through myWilmU, fax, mail, or any site office.